 The trail weaves down the side to Urchin Rocks where you can do some exploring and tide pooling.

 Safety tip: There are steep drop-offs at Rosario Head, so please keep an eye on small children and pets.

 Travel tip: To visit the park, you’ll need to pay for a $ 10-day pass or purchase the $30 annual Discover Pass.
 For those that don’t want to pay, this park has space for two cars outside the gate.

-Once you get to the overlook there are large exposed rocks to sit on for a picnic and a bench to take in the view of Puget Sound.
-If you time your hike near sunset, you won’t be disappointed.
+Once you get to the overlook, there are large exposed rocks to sit on for a picnic and a bench to take in the view of Puget Sound.
+If you time this Anacortes hike near sunset, you won’t be disappointed.